 Released in some markets as Dead Kids, this offbeat slasher/mystery flick is set in the fictional small Midwestern American town of Galesburg, Illinois (although it was filmed in New Zealand).

-Pete’s friend Oliver (Marc McClure) has been undergoing these tests, and the As he is receiving on his papers prove that there is some benefit to the experiments.
+Pete’s friend Oliver (Marc McClure) has been undergoing these tests, and the As he receives on his papers proves some benefit to the experiments.

 It’s an oddball tale of high school murders, bizarre experiments and mad doctors, and boasts one of horror cinema’s strangest party scenes – a fancy dress party where all the local kids have come dressed as 1960s TV characters, including Batman and Robin, Lily Munster, Fred and Wilma Flintstone and even Hoss Cartwright from Bonanza.